1. UNIVERSIDAD DEL PACÍFICO (UP) FACULTAD DE CIENCIAS EMPRESARIALES AND ESCUELA DE POSTGRADO IN LIMA, PERU

 3. UNIVERSITY OF MARYLAND ROBERT H. SMITH SCHOOL OF BUSINESS IN COLLEGE PARK, MARYLAND

-: The Innovo Scholars Consulting program, which pairs instructors with students to innovate business school courses and programs.
+THE INNOVATION: The Innovo Scholars Consulting program, which pairs instructors with students to innovate business school courses and programs.

-: Although flipped classrooms, blended instruction, and experiential learning are transforming the educational experience, some faculty and administrators are uncomfortable using new technologies and teaching methods.
+THE SITUATION: Although flipped classrooms, blended instruction, and experiential learning are transforming the educational experience, some faculty and administrators are uncomfortable using new technologies and teaching methods.
 Not only that, redesigning courses takes time and money, and some schools don’t have many resources to pour into this crucial task.

 The Smith School created the Innovo Scholars Consulting program in 2015 as a high-impact, low-cost way to support undergraduate curriculum innovation by targeting faculty and administrators who want to participate but don’t know where to begin.
 Faculty who are interested in innovating their courses recruit top students, describe the program, and ask if the students will become their Innovo Scholars.
 “There also have been some instances where students have reached out to professors to inform them of the program and offer to be their Innovo Scholars,” notes Sandra M. Loughlin, the school’s director of learning and innovative instruction.